 Chemical damage is done when wrong chemicals are used for water extraction cleaning.
 The results of the cleaning will be fabulous but wool is altered chemically and it can become visible in years ahead and you would never blame your carpet cleaner for it as you wouldn’t be able to link it.

-I hope this will give you enough information when it comes to selecting carpet cleaning firm to clean your wool carpets.
-It is all about the maintenance & you can read about importance of it here.
+I hope this will give you enough information when it comes to selecting a carpet cleaning firm to clean your wool carpets.
+It is all about the maintenance & you can read about the importance of it here.

-We are IICRC qualified in carpet carpet cleaning and 5 other areas, we are WoolSafe approved contractors, Johnny Czarnota – technical director of the company, is WoolSafe approved carpet inspector.
+We are IICRC qualified in carpet cleaning and 5 other areas, we are WoolSafe approved contractors, Johnny Czarnota – technical director of the company, is WoolSafe approved carpet inspector.
 Therefore, we have vast knowledge about wool and how to look after it.
 If you have any question please call for free advice.

 DO NOT REACT TO ACCIDENTS, RESPOND INSTEAD.